70% off

 One of the benefits of price skimming is that it allows you to maximize profits on early adopters.
 You then drop the prices eventually to attract more price-sensitive consumers.
 Not only does price skimming help your small business recoup its development costs.
 It also creates an illusion of quality and exclusivity when your item is first introduced to the marketplace.

-Take for instance Sony.
-Its HDTV set costed $43,000 when it introduced them into the Japanese market in the year 1990.
+Take for instance Sony, its HDTV set costed $43,000 when it introduced them into the Japanese market in the year 1990.
 These television sets were bought by customers who could afford to pay such a high price.
 These customers were the ones who desperately wanted this new technology.
 However, over the next few years, Sony reduced the prices of these HDTV sets.
 This was done in order to lure more customers.
 Hence, by the year 1993, a 28 inch HDTV costed just over $6,000.
 This by the year 2001 reduced to about $2,000 for a 40 inch HDTV set.
-Thus, Sony skimmed huge amounts of revenue as a result of an early adopter of the technology.
+So, Sony skimmed huge amounts of revenue as a result of an early adopter of the technology.

-2. Pricing StrategiesFor Market Penetration
+2. Pricing Strategies For Market Penetration

 Penetration strategies aim to attract buyers by offering lower prices on goods and services.
-Many new companies use this technique to draw attention away from their competition.
-But penetration pricing does lead to an initial loss of income for the business.
+Many new companies use this technique to draw attention away from their competition, but penetration pricing does lead to an initial loss of income for the business.

 Take for example the smartphone market.
 Apple skimmed maximum amount of revenue owing to its ingenious operating system.
 Samsung, on the other hand, entered the market with penetration pricing.
-Accordingly, Apple maintained its high price position given its brand building strategy.
-Whereas Samsung’s market share was seized by Micromax.
+Apple maintained its high price position given its brand building strategy, while Samsung’s market share was seized by Micromax.
 This is because it offered similar smartphone features at highly competitive prices.
 As of now, Chinese smartphone brand Xiaomi has acted as a drag on Samsung’s market share.
 This is because its offering online only smartphones at cheaper prices.

 II.
 Product Mix Pricing Strategies

 The pricing strategy for each of the products is different when you sell different set of products.
 This variation in pricing is based on the costs, demand and the different level of competition that a product has to face in the market.
 Now, you vary pricing in order to maximize profits on your total product mix.
-Accordingly, there are different product mix pricing strategies.
-These include:

 Product Line Pricing